passthejoe/zen-of-debian/README.md

 **Aug.
 8, 2020:** Adding chapters: The Zen in Debian, The command line

 **June 14, 2020:** I agree with [the movement that says](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/) the technology terms "master/slave" should go away, and the primary Git (and GitHub and Codeberg) repository in this project is now called `main` instead of `master`.

+**June 8, 2022:** It's been a long time.
+Now I'm thinking that I want to format this in LaTeX and output it as a PDF.
+I'm looking into that.